PowerDNS/pdns/pdns/README-dnsdist.md

 `dnsdist` is dynamic, in the sense that its configuration can be changed at runtime, and that its statistics can be queried from a console-like interface.

+WARNING: `dnsdist` is still under HEAVY development, but we are giving it some publicity in hopes of getting constructive feedback that will help us guide our feature set.

+Do NOT take this into production, but please DO let us know your thoughts!
+Test packages can be found on http://xs.powerdns.com/dnsdist/

 Here is a minimal configuration: